 Species: chick (Gallus gallus; bird)

 Technique: 8 µm thick paraffin sections stained with hematoxylin and eosin.

-Mesenchymal connective tissue contains undifferentiated cells and a high proportion of extracellular matrix.
-It is clearly distinguished from other connective tissues by the undifferentiated aspect of its cells, which are known as mesenchymal cells, but also by the lack of elastic and collagen fibers during embryonic development.
-Later on, some collagen and elastic fibers can be found in this tissue.
-Cells are scattered and send thin and long cytoplasmic protrusions that make contacts between each other.
-The nucleus is rounded in shape with invaginated nuclear envelope.
-The nucleolus is usually clearly visible.
-Mitotic figures are also observed.
-In the embryo, mesenchymal tissue is initially fluid because of the importance of the ground substance (proteoglycans, glycosaminoglycans, and glycoproteins) of the extracellular matrix, but the fibrous part (collagen, elastic fibers, reticular fibers) of the extracellular matrix increases progressively during development.
+Mesenchymal connective tissue is clearly distinguished from other connective tissues by the undifferentiated aspect of its cells, which are known as mesenchymal cells.
+It also shows abundant and low dense extracellular matrix.
+Cells are scattered and send thin and long and thin extensions that make contacts between adjoining cells, forming a kind of reticular net.
+The nucleus is large, with invaginated nuclear envelope, and well-visible nucleolus.
+In the embryo, mesenchymal tissue extracellular matrix is initially highly fluid because it is mainly made up of ground substance (proteoglycans, glycosaminoglycans, and glycoproteins), but the fibrous part (collagen, elastic fibers, reticular fibers) increases progressively during development.